Arshita1510-coder/Arshita1510-coder/README.md

 I am currently a Trainee in the **Hewlett Packard Enterprise (HPE) CPP-2 Program**, where I am developing a major software project while gaining hands-on experience in software engineering practices, artificial intelligence, machine learning, databases, distributed systems, networking, and systems programming.

-I also contribute to open source through GirlScript Summer of Code (GSSoC), where I develop features, resolve issues, and collaborate with maintainers using Git and GitHub.
-Previously, I participated in Social Winter of Code (SWOC), contributing to collaborative open-source projects by fixing bugs, improving documentation, and submitting pull requests.
+I also contribute to open source through **GirlScript Summer of Code (GSSoC)**, where I develop features, resolve issues, and collaborate with maintainers using Git and GitHub.
+Previously, I participated in **Social Winter of Code (SWOC)**, contributing to collaborative open-source projects by fixing bugs, improving documentation, and submitting pull requests.
 These experiences have strengthened my problem-solving, collaboration, and software development skills.
----

 ## Projects